avallonking/ForestQC/README.md

 # ForestQC

 ForestQC uses a random forest classifier to identify high-quality and low-quality variants from genetic variants detected from next-generation sequencing data.
+Citation: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007556

 ### Installation
 To install the software. **This software is compatible with OSX, 64-bit Linux and 64-bit Windows systems.**